Alyksett/tfcOres/README.md

 You can also call `dump_solutions.` to write the results to a text file.

 Note that in practice, the solution space is so large that any real-world quantities of ores is unfortunately infeasable to write.
 This does however work for smaller quantities.
+For example the commented out set of ore quantities (The actual set of quantities that motivated this project) will take (based on a rough benchmark) roughly `690134.0015038028` years to fully compute, which is likely impractical.